Entyvio: 7 things you should know

 - Research has not identified an increased risk of major birth defects, miscarriage, or adverse maternal or fetal outcomes associated with Entyvio use in pregnant women.
 There is also a risk to the mother and the fetus associated with uncontrolled inflammatory bowel disease.
-Weight up risks vs benefits.
-Any woman who becomes pregnant should join the pregnancy registry call 1-877-TAKEDA7 (1-877-825-3327).
+Weight up the risks vs. benefits.
+Any woman who becomes pregnant should join the pregnancy registry by calling 1-877-TAKEDA7 (1-877-825-3327).
 Data suggests that Entyvio is detectable in breast milk.
 The effects of this exposure on a breastfeeding infant are unknown.
-Weigh up benefits vs risks.

 - No generic of Entyvio is currently available.